AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/plug-in-releases-for-microsoft-dynamics-msi.md

 When you first sync to Microsoft Dynamics, you download and install the latest version of the plug-ins for Marketo Sales Insight (MSI).
 Periodically, Marketo updates these plug-ins, so you can return to the same place to download the new version.

-Please [download the latest plug-in](/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/download-the-marketo-sales-insight-solution-for-microsoft-dynamics.md) corresponding to your Dynamics release.
+If you're using Marketo's native CRM sync solution to Dynamics, please [download the latest plug-in](/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/installing/download-the-marketo-sales-insight-solution-for-microsoft-dynamics.md){target="_blank"} corresponding to your Dynamics release.
+For those who have a custom sync and have purchased Marketo Sales Insight, the [package is here](https://mktg-cdn.marketo.com/community/MarketoSalesInsight_NonNative.zip){target="_blank"}.

 >[!NOTE]
 >